Low-risk Human Research Ethics Subcommittee

 Training and information sessions

-Learn more about the National Statement on Ethical Conduct in Human Research and the Macquarie University application process for human ethics and attend one of the regular information sessions.
-These 1-hour sessions will be presented by the Director of Research Ethics and Integrity at Macquarie University and/or Human Research Ethics Team Leader and Secretary to HREC Medical Sciences.
-All University staff and students are welcome to attend, no RSVP required.
+Presented by the Director of Research Ethics and Integrity at Macquarie University and/or the Secretary to HREC Medical Sciences, all University staff and students are welcome to attend, no RSVP required.

 Any questions about these sessions should be directed to the Ethics Secretariat +61 2 9850 4459 or firstname.lastname@example.org.